jersou/clite-parser/README.md

 cliteRun(Tool, { meta: import.meta });
 ```

-The basename of import.meta.url will be used in the generated help, as
+The basename of `import.meta.url` will be used in the generated help, as
-"mainFile".
+`mainFile`.

-This feature does not work with Node (no import.meta.main).
+This feature doesn't work with Node (no import.meta.main).

 ### dontConvertCmdArgs

-If `--` is used and dontConvertCmdArgs=true, all command arguments will be
+If `--` is used and `dontConvertCmdArgs=true`, all command arguments will be
 strings.

 ```